Debug SNMP Traps management

 You can check the proper functioning of binary centreontrapd by checking the configuration part of centreontrapd.

 Gorgoned daemon must be running to forward information from Centreontrapd to the monitoring engine as an external command.
-Enable the debug mode via Administration > Options > Debug menu and restart process.
+Enable the debug mode via Administration > Parameters > Debug menu and restart process.

 You can change logging level through